simpledatatools/onetable/README.md

 **For people who are not developers**

-If you are interested in contributing to the project more regularly through this way, by developing mockups or helping to develop the roadmap, please reach out as well and we will schedule a call to help you get involved.
+If you are interested in contributing to the project but you are not a developer, please do reach out.
+There is plenty of other tasks that support the project - from developing mockups or helping to develop the roadmap to connecting with new organizations who can give feedback and inputs.
+Please reach out to @mattcapelli and we will schedule a call to help you get involved.

 --------------